Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Prediction of particle density field

 \subsection{Radial Distribution Function (RDF)}

-We compute the particle radial distribution function (RDF) $g(r)$ of the simulated and U-Net produced outputs to study their difference in spatial distributions more carefully.
+We compute the particle radial distribution function (RDF) $g(r)$ of the simulated and U-Net-produced outputs to study the difference in their spatial distributions more carefully.
 Let $\bar{n}$ be the average dust density.
 The RDF is defined so that the average number of dust particles $P(r)$ inside a volume element $dV$ at a distance $r$ relative to a reference particle is given by,

 Although this definition can be applied directly to compute the RDF, a faster way of obtaining it on a grid is available.
 First, we compute the particle density correlation function (DCF) $\xi(r)$, which is defined as,